 Bowl 4: Man was scorched by fire from the sun.

-Are these literal plagues or symbolic?
+Are these plagues to be understood literally or symbolicaly?
 If they are to be taken literally:

-- Those who had the mark got malignant sores.
+• Those who have the mark will get malignant sores.

-- The rivers and springs turned to blood.
+• The rivers and springs will turn to blood.

-I presented them in the past tense.
-But, I have been taught that those events are literal events and believed in a future literal fulfilment of them.
+I had been taught that those events are literal events and I believed in a future, literal fulfilment of them.
+I didn't see them as signs.
+(I didn't see them figuratively.)
 But a verse within the book of Revelation, near the very end of the book, has changed my mind.

 Jesus said: "I testify to everyone who hears the words of the prophecy of this book, if anyone adds to them, may God add to him the plagues which are written in this book" (Revelation 22:18).